CosmosContracts/docs/smart-contracts/erc20-tutorial/initialise.md

 To generate the JSON, you can use `jq`, or, if you're more familiar with JS/node, write a hash and encode it using the node CLI.

+This example uses the `node` REPL.
+If you have `node` installed, just type `node` in the terminal and hit enter to access it.

 ```js
 > const initHash = {
   name: "Poodle Coin",